eduNEXT/openedx-events-2-zapier/README.rst

 - `Open edX Events Documentation`_
 - `Hooks Extension Framework`_

-The openedx-events-2-zapier repository is here to make integrations simple and sustainable, giving developers the tools to create effective Open edX workflows.
-Use Open edX Events and Zapier to extend the platform's capabilities and unlock new automation possibilities!
+The openedx-events-2-zapier repository is here to make integrations simple and sustainable, giving developers the tools to create effective Open edX workflows with external services like Zapier.

 Development Workflow
 --------------------